kagancetin/MultiWasm/README.md

 # MultiWasm
-Multiple webassembly run together
+Multiple webassembly run together (.net 7)

-Dotnet 7

 Description:
 There is 2 webassembly projects and one blazorserver project for serve webassembly pages.